STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 ## Testing

 Testing was ongoing throughout the entire build.
 I utilised Google Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
-Each device has been inspected using Google Chrome developer to ensure each page is fully reponsive on a variety of different screen sizes and devices.
-I have also physically tested the responsivness of the site on a number of different devices.
+Each device has been inspected using Google Chrome developer to ensure each page is fully responsive on a variety of different screen sizes and devices.
+I have also physically tested the responsiveness of the site on a number of different devices.

 ### Manual Testing

 #### Navigation

-Navigation's behaviour checked on every page for every responsive breakpoint (mobile, tablet, desktop, desktop-large):
+Navigation's behaviour checked on every page for every responsive breakpoints (mobile, tablet, desktop, desktop-large):

 * Click on the website's logo redirects to index.html.
 * Click on Home link redirects to index.html.